daviddetena/Android_BNR_CriminalIntent/README.md

 	*  Add Crime: action to add a new crime object to the CrimeLab.
 	*  Show subtitle: action to show or display the current number of crime as the toolbar's subtitle
 * List of dummy crimes deleted, since we can now add new crimes by ourselves.

+**Challenges achieved:**

+* **Deleting crimes**:  we have an option in CrimeFragment to remove the current Crime.
+A call to getActivity's finish() method is necessary after removing the item from the list to pop the user back in navigation.
+* **Plural string resources**: <plurals> tag added to strings resource to pick out between 1 element or more.
+* **Empty view for RecyclerView**: RecyclerView is now included in a LinearLayout along with a TextView and a Button.
+The TextView and the Button are only displayed when there are no crimes in the Crime list.
+Otherwise, the RecyclerView is shown.
+The Button triggers the CrimeFragment the same way as the + Button in the toolbar does.